 - Never leave your car running and unattended.

 Click on the following links to review coverage 24 hours a day by calling (800) 841-3000, or use GEICO's mobile app anytime day or night.
-If you need more information or to report a claim, log onto GEICO.com.
-Click for additional information on theft prevention or what to do after an auto theft.
+Want more information or need to report a claim, log onto GEICO.com.
+Visit GEICO More for additional information on theft prevention or what to do after an auto theft.